axibase/atsd/rule-engine/workday-calendar.md

 By default, the database contains pre-defined 2018 workday calendars for several countries.

-The calendars can be modified and maintained by appending dates for prior and future years without restarting the database.
+Calendars can be modified and maintained by appending dates for prior and future years without database restart.

  **Country** | **Calendar Key** | **Download**
 ----|----|----